deffie2/Gas/README.md

 This guide provides a clear understanding of how to use `main.py` and how each parameter affects its operation, ensuring effective execution and result visualization for your project.

 ## Calculating Spate Space
 By running this code, you can print all the calculated state spaces of the boards.
 The state space is the number of possible states a single board can occupy.
 A formula has been devised to calculate this state space, which you can learn more about in the presentation on 27/6/2024 or by examining the code itself.
-To find the state spaces, navigate to the `code`.
+To find the state spaces, navigate to the `code` directory.
 ```bash
 python3 statespace.py
 ```